Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Integration Testing and Testing Practices

-Just like classical programs, the correctness of individual subroutines in quantum programs does not necessarily guarantee the correctness of their composition.
-Bugs can occur in the interface between two subroutines, such as a mismatch in endian mode, as demonstrated in Example~\ref{example:EndianError}.
-Therefore, integration testing is also necessary for quantum programs.
+Similar to classical programs, the correctness of individual subroutines in quantum programs does not necessarily guarantee the correctness of their composition.
+Bugs can manifest in the interface between two subroutines.
+In this section, we delve into integration testing and testing practices for quantum programs.